NixOS: For developers

 If you, like me, jump around a lot between projects and environments, the

-inconvenience of having to invoke nix-shell
+inconvenience of having to invoke nix-shell all the time quickly becomes

 apparent.
 To automate this I rely on a tool called direnv, a companion for your